Catholic Church in Iran: Early Modern period

 After that, it took to the sixteenth century until Catholicism returned to the country when a group of Augustinian hermits established themselves on Hormuz Island which had been captured by the Portuguese in 1507.
 In 1582, the leader of the Augustinians, Simon Morales, journey to Isfahan, the capital of the Safavid dynasty which then ruled Iran, and established there a mission in 1602.
 In July 1604, a group of Discalced Carmelites set off from the Vatican via Russia to Persia to launch a new mission and arrived in Isfahan in 1607.
 Here, they translated the mass service into Persian, opened schools for the Christians of Isfahan and became one of the most devoted and persevering Christian missionaries for the next 150 years.
 Around the same time, the Chaldean Church formally established itself in Persia when the Chaldean patriarchal sea was translated to monastery of St John close to Salmas.

 Shah Abbas was in general open to the mission and had sympathy to some of the saintly missionaries, whose courage and persistency he admired and with some of whom he became friends.
 Additionally to the Augustines, several other religious orders, including the Benedictines, Carmelites, Capuchins and Jesuits were also allowed to set up monasteries and missions in Isfahan.
 A diocese was established in Isfahan in 1629 that lasted until 1708 and a cathedral was built in 1640 by Father Bernard de Sainte Therese.
 He granted the Augustinians concessions to work among the minorities of the Safavid empire, though he forbade them to convert Muslims.
 Though the missionaries were seldom harassed, their success in the spiritual realm was limited due to the Shah's express commands.
-Specifically, Abbas I issued an edict shortly before his death in 1629 that allowed all Christians who converted to Islam to claim property of their relation for up to seven (later four) generations; this resulted in over 50,000 Christians converting in order to not loose their property.
-Overall, both Abbas and European governments were interested in the missionaries role as intermediaries in order to establish profitable commercial and diplomatic relations.
-Though the missionaries disliked being forced into a more diplomatic then spiritual role, they were pioneers that helped Iran learn more about the West and establish meaningful relationships between Persia and the European states.
+Specifically, Abbas I issued an edict shortly before his death in 1629 that allowed all Christians who converted to Islam to claim property of their relation for up to seven (later four) generations; this resulted in over 50,000 Christians converting in order to not lose their property.
+Overall, both Abbas and European governments were interested in the missionaries' role as intermediaries in order to establish profitable commercial and diplomatic relations.
+Though the missionaries disliked being forced into a more diplomatic than spiritual role, they were pioneers that helped Iran learn more about the West and establish meaningful relationships between Persia and the European states.